yphil-dev/petrolette/DEV.md

 - `npm start` launches `pm2` as per [package.json](package.json)
 - `pm2` launches [http/server.js](http/server.js) as per [pm2.config.json](pm2.config.json)
 - [http/server.js](http/server.js) launches [petrolette.js](petrolette.js)
-- [petrolette.js](petrolette.js) uses [routes/router.js](routes/router.js) to define 4 routes: `/` for the actual Pétrolette page, `/discover` for the RSS searching (see Feedrat), `/favicon` for the site icon searching (see Favrat) and `static` for serving the static (CSS, icons, fonts, etc.) files.
+- [petrolette.js](petrolette.js) uses [routes/router.js](routes/router.js) to define 4 routes: `/` for the actual Pétrolette page, `/discover` for the RSS searching (see [Feedrat](https://framagit.org/yphil/feedrat)), `/favicon` for the site icon searching (see [Favrat](https://framagit.org/yphil/favrat)) and `static` for serving the static (CSS, icons, fonts, etc.) files.
 - The client send the (RSS / favicon / discover / static) request to the server
-- The server returns the content to the client
+- The server returns the formatted feed to the client

-At the first startup, Pétrolette generates its page using a default tabs and feeds list, then copies this structured list the the client's local storage persistent cache.
+At the first startup, Pétrolette generates its page using a default tabs and feeds list, then copies this structured list the the client's [local storage persistent cache](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 The user can (should) also use a third party cloud storage to write / read his / her tabs and feeds, in order to have the same contents on all machines : Desktop, laptop, phone, etc.

 ## Why is there a server in the first place ?